Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has now been officially launched, incorporating all feedback from testers to ensure a polished experience, prioritizing gameplay stability and user satisfaction.
+The game is confirmed for release, and all necessary preparations have been made for a successful launch.
+All feedback from testers has been incorporated to ensure a polished experience, prioritizing gameplay stability and user satisfaction.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.